lightbend-labs/dbuild/docs/src/sphinx/repositories.rst

   Only the projects already in the local repository will be listed.

 ``drepo`` ``project`` ``<id>``
-  Prints the details of that build project.
-For example:
+  Prints the details of that built project.
+An example (reformatted for clarity) is:

   .. parsed-literal:: :class: highlight